 This blog is based on IMI findings and...

-We are pleased to bring to you our next guest post by Ujjawal Bhargava, third-year student of the Institute of Law, Nirma University, Ahmedabad.
+We are pleased to bring to you our next guest post by Ujjawal Bhargava, fourth-year student of the Institute of Law, Nirma University, Ahmedabad.
 Ujjawal has a keen interest in the subject of Intellectual Property, specifically copyright and trademark laws.
+He has written for us earlier here .